AARP Life Insurance Review 2025: Is It Worth It for Seniors

 • Policies that don’t cancel at age 80

-• First-day coverage — even with health conditions
+• First-day, full coverage — even with health conditions

 • No association membership fees